strawberryhacker/citrus-boot/README.md

 ## Summary

-Second stage bootloader for the Citrus OS
+Second stage bootloader for the Citrus OS - this readme is deprecated!

 ## Building